How Bizarre

 "How Bizarre" is a song written and performed by New Zealand musical group OMC.
-It was released in December 1995 as the lead single from their only album of the same name and went on to top the charts of five countries: Australia, Austria, Canada, Ireland, and New Zealand.
+It was released in December 1995 by Huh! and Polydor Records as the lead single from their only album, How Bizarre (1996).
+It was both written and produced by lead singer of OMC, Pauly Fuemana with Alan Jansson, and went on to top the charts of five countries: Australia, Austria, Canada, Ireland and New Zealand.
+In the United States, the song peaked at number four on the Billboard Hot 100 Airplay chart.
+Lee Baker directed its accompanying music video featuring the group in a Chevrolet Impala.

+"How Bizarre" won the award for "Single of the Year" at the 1996 New Zealand Music Awards.
 Outside New Zealand, OMC is generally considered a one-hit wonder; they had a further few successful singles in New Zealand, including "On the Run" and "Land of Plenty".
+In 2017, Billboard magazine ranked "How Bizarre" among "The 100 Greatest Pop Songs of 1997".

 Critical reception

-The song won the award for "Single of the Year" at the 1996 New Zealand Music Awards.
-It was also featured on Nature's Best 2, as the 34th greatest New Zealand song of all time as voted for by members of the Australasian Performing Right Association in 2001.
-In 2002, the song was named as the 71st greatest one-hit wonder of all time on a VH1 countdown hosted by William Shatner.

-Ross Jones from The Guardian called the song "supernaturally summery", noting that it "combines a proto-electro beat, a funky Mariachi guitar, Tex-Mex trumpets, girly close harmonies, and a goofy rap".
+Upon the song's release, Ross Jones of The Guardian called the song "supernaturally summery", noting that it "combines a proto-electro beat, a funky Mariachi guitar, Tex-Mex trumpets, girly close harmonies, and a goofy rap".
 Pan-European magazine Music & Media wrote, "Polynesian pop with a twist.
 Pauly Fuemana has a gravelly, deep voice and a major rap attitude.
 The Spanish guitar, trumpet and the sweet female background vocals create a radio friendly mood.
 This single from the forthcoming album Time Is Money smashed New Zealand and Australian sales figures; OMC's quirky catchiness should kick up some dust in Europe too."
-British trade paper Music Week rated it four out of five, adding, "A smash in Australia and NZ, this mix of male vocals with Spanish guitar and a samba/dance beat could be a surprise hit if radio latches on."
+British trade paper Music Week rated it four out of five, adding: "A smash in Australia and NZ, this mix of male vocals with Spanish guitar and a samba/dance beat could be a surprise hit if radio latches on."

 Chart performance

 "How Bizarre" topped the singles charts in New Zealand, Australia, Austria, Canada and Ireland.
-As the track was only released to radio in the United States, with no commercial single made available to buy, the song was not allowed to chart on the Billboard Hot 100 under the chart rules in place at the time.
-However, it topped the Mainstream Top 40 for a week, then called the Pop Singles.
-It also peaked at number four on the Billboard Hot 100 Airplay chart.
 The single was number one for one week in Canada, two weeks in Austria, three weeks in Ireland, three weeks in New Zealand and five weeks in Australia.
+As the track was only released to radio in the United States, the song was not allowed to chart on the Billboard Hot 100 under the chart rules in place at the time.
+However, it topped the Billboard Pop Airplay chart for a week and peaked at number four on the Hot 100 Airplay chart.
 On 9 February 2010, the song re-entered the New Zealand charts at number 40 after Fuemana's death.